SMBU-MM/troubleshooting_BIQA/README.md

 # troubleshooting_BIQA
-This is the official released code for troubleshooting BIQA in the wild
+This is the official released codes for troubleshooting BIQA in the wild